robertkirsz/github-repositories-explorer/README.md

 npm test
 ```

-You can also run `npm run test:coverage` to generate coverage report.
+You can also run `npm run test:coverage` to generate coverage report (it will be available in `coverage` folder).

-I'm using [Testing Library](https://testing-library.com/) with Jest.
+I'm using [Testing Library](https://testing-library.com/) with Jest and [MSW](https://mswjs.io/) form mocking API requests.
 I'm focusing on testing the flow from the user perspective and not the implementation details (although I do some `store.getState()` checks here and there).

 ## Build system
 I decided to write a custom webpack + Babel setup, rather than using a ready-made solution like [Create React App](https://create-react-app.dev/) (which I like a lot) mostly because I didn't have an opportunity to do that recently and I like writing build setups from scratch.